-Required member, District, and State of California contribution rates are set by the California Legislature and Governor and detailed in Teachers' Retirement Law.
-The contribution rates are expressed as a level percentage of payroll using the entry age normal actuarial method.
-In accordance with AB 1469, employer contributions into the CalSTRS will be increasing to a total of 16.92 percent of applicable member earnings phased over a seven-year period.
-The contribution rates for each plan for the year ended June 30, 2022, are presented above, and the District's total contributions were \$8,343,177.
+Required member, District and State of California contributions rates are set by the California Legislature and Governor and detailed in Teachers' Retirement Law.
+The contributions rates are expressed as a level percentage of payroll using the entry age normal actuarial method.
+In accordance with AB 1469, employer contributions into the CalSTRS will be increasing to a total of 19.1 percent of applicable member earnings phased over a seven-year period.
+The contribution rates for each plan for the year ended June 30, 2024, are presented above and the District's total contributions were \$8,943,552.